Nana-Safo-Duker/Bioinformatics_PrecisionMedicine-Portfolio/README.md

 1. **Create a feature branch**: `git checkout -b feature/<feature-name>`.
 2. **Work within a project folder** to avoid cross-contamination; add missing documentation, notebooks, or scripts there.
-3. **Document everything**—update both the project-level README and this portfolio README when scope changes.
+3. **Document everything** update both the project-level README and this portfolio README when scope changes.
 4. **Validate** by executing relevant notebooks/scripts or running any included unit tests.
 5. **Submit a Pull Request** detailing datasets, methods, evaluation metrics, and any compliance considerations.